theahuerkamp-cyber/flatflow-legal/terms.md

 ## 4. [If applicable] Pricing and Payment

-[Insert here if the app has a cost: pricing model (one-time purchase/subscription), billing via the Apple App Store, reservation of the right to change prices, etc.]
+FlatFlow is available as a one-time purchase (e.g. €4.99).
+Payment processing is handled entirely through the Apple App Store.
+Apple's terms of use additionally apply.

 Payment processing is handled entirely through the Apple App Store.
 Apple's terms of use additionally apply.